chromium/chromium/base/android/jni_generator/README.md

 * Introducing `LibraryLoader.is*()` calls in your code immediately affects all callers, forcing the authors of the code up the call stack to override `LibraryLoader` internal state in order to be able to unit-test their code.

+However, if your code is going to be called both before and after native is initialized, you are forced to call `LibraryLoader.isInitialized()` to be able to differentiate.
+Calling `<Class>Jni.get()` only provides assertions, and will fail in debug builds if you call it when native isn't ready.

 ### Calling Native -> Java